William Broyles Jr.: Journalist

 Upon returning from Vietnam in 1971, Broyles picked up his professional career.
 He taught Philosophy and Political Science at the United States Naval Academy in Annapolis before returning to Texas as Chief Public Relations Officer for the Houston Independent School District.
 After a brief period of time in public service in Houston, Broyles was provided the opportunity to pursue his other primary interest, journalism.
 He became the founding editor of Texas Monthly magazine in 1972.

 Broyles's and Texas Monthly publisher Michael R. Levy's goal was to create a magazine of national quality in Texas.
-Within its first year, the publication won a National Magazine Award for excellence; and during Broyles's tenure it quickly gained recognition as a "writer's magazine," offering intelligent and entertaining articles on Texas life ranging from politics, culture, art, sports, the environment, social issues, and entertainment.
+Within its first year, the publication won a National Magazine Award for excellence; and during Broyles's tenure it quickly gained recognition as a "writer's magazine", offering intelligent and entertaining articles on Texas life ranging from politics, culture, art, sports, the environment, social issues, and entertainment.
 The award-winning magazine continues today as an example of quality journalism with a regional focus and a national readership.

 In 1980, Broyles and business partners, including Michael Levy, purchased New West magazine from Rupert Murdoch.
-Broyles served as editor-in-chief of the magazine from 1980–1982, and saw it through its redesign and renaming as California.
+Broyles served as editor-in-chief of the magazine from 1980 to 1982, and saw it through its redesign and renaming as California.
 By 1982, Broyles's impressive track record in the magazine publishing world had caught the attention of Katharine Graham who recruited him to serve as editor of Newsweek magazine, replacing Lester Bernstein.
 He held that position from 1982 to 1984, when he resigned to pursue other interests.

 During the next few years, Broyles made one more foray into the magazine publishing world, serving as editor-in-chief of Cable Guide, but he focused primarily on developing his writing career.
 In addition to Brothers in Arms, he wrote a three-act play titled Boot, about three soldiers in a bunker in Vietnam joined by a new recruit that they nickname "Boot".
 The plot follows the four young men as they struggle to cope with the realities of war.